Example policies and templates

 Copy this role and make any modifications to it to suit your needs:

-Example: Restricting actions within production environments
+Example: Restrict actions within production environments

-Expand Example: Restricting actions within production environments
+Expand Example: Restrict actions within production environments

 This policy allows using only these actions in the production-1